SitnicV/Windows-Apps/README.md

 - [Darktable](https://www.darktable.org/) : A virtual lighttable and darkroom for photographers.
 It manages your digital negatives in a database, lets you view them through a zoomable lighttable and enables you to develop raw images and enhance them.
 - [digiKam](https://www.digikam.org/) : The application provides a comprehensive set of tools for importing, managing, editing, and sharing photos and raw files.

+### Photo Viewer:

 - [FastStone Image Viewer](https://www.faststone.org/) : FastStone Image Viewer is a fast, stable, user-friendly image browser, converter and editor.
 It has a nice array of features that include image viewing, management, comparison, red-eye removal, emailing, resizing, cropping, retouching and color adjustments
+- [qView](https://interversehq.com/qview) : qView is a lightweight image viewer designed with minimalism and practicality in mind, available for Windows, macOS, and Linux
+- [XnView](https://www.xnview.com/en/) : One of the best and popular image viewer.
+The Image Viewer supports all major image formats (JPEG, TIFF, PNG, GIF, WEBP, PSD, JPEG2000, OpenEXR, camera RAW, HEIC, PDF, DNG, CR2).

 # Animation
 - [Pencil2D Animation](https://www.pencil2d.org/) : An easy, intuitive tool to make 2D hand-drawn animations.
 - [Synfig](https://www.synfig.org/) : Powerful industrial-strength solution for creating film-quality animation using a vector and bitmap artwork.
 It eliminates the need to create animation frame-by frame, allowing you to produce 2D animation of a higher quality with fewer people and resources.
 - [The Wick Editor](https://www.wickeditor.com/) : The Wick Editor is a free, open-source tool for creating games, animations, and everything in-between!
+- [OpenToonz](https://opentoonz.github.io/e/index.html) : Open-source Animation Production Software
+- [TupiTube](https://www.tupitube.com/index.php?r=custom_pages%2Fview&id=6) Your first animation experience.
+Free TupiTube animation tools for children and teenagers.
+- [AnimationPaper](https://animationpaper.com) : Pro animators, students, film makers and game developers will love the ease and speed working in Animation Paper for Windows, Mac and Linux.

 # 3D